| Page Length: | 10-12 | |

 COMPETITIVE LANDSCAPE

-Demand depends on consumer income and driving volume.
+Demand depends on consumer income and vehicle miles driven.
 The profitability of individual companies is linked to merchandising and marketing.
 Large wholesalers have economies of scale in distribution, support of national accounts, and advertising and promotion.
 Small companies can compete by specializing in types of tires or applications (such as for farm equipment or motorcycles) or by offering superior service and support.
-The industry is capital-intensive: average annual revenue per employee is about $785,000.
+The US industry is concentrated: the 50 largest companies generate about 70% of revenue.

 PRODUCTS, OPERATIONS & TECHNOLOGY